 |3.5||Drift Of Electrons And The Origin Of Resistivity|

 |3.10||Combination Of Resistors – Series And Parallel|

 Class 12 Physics NCERT Solutions Current Electricity Important Questions

-The car has a storage battery with an emf of 12 V and internal resistance 0.4Ω.
-Calculate the maximum current that can be extracted from the battery?
+The storage battery of a car has an emf of 12 V. If the internal resistance of the battery is 0.4 Ω, what is the maximum current that can be drawn from the battery?

 In the given question,